ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 : Inclusive start and end IP address of the advertised range.
 If the IP Version field has value 4, these fields SHALL have a length of 32 bits.
 If the IP Version field has value 6, these fields SHALL have a length of 128 bits.
-The Start IP Address MUST be strictly lesser than the End IP Address.
+The Start IP Address MUST be lesser or equal to the End IP Address.

 IP Protocol: